grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "Down, we have to get deeper," Percy whispered to herself in the control room.
 She reached past Bastian, and turned the dive planes wheel to the stop so they had maximum angle.
 The boat dropped from under them.

-Where a moment before Owen was fearing some unknown depth at which the _Prospect_ would cease to exist, now he felt himself squeezed in the jaws of a closing vise: between a torpedo that could blow the _Prospect_ open, and the pressure of water that could crush the boat flat.
+Where a moment before Gregory was fearing some unknown depth at which the _Prospect_ would cease to exist, now he felt himself squeezed in the jaws of a closing vise: between a torpedo that could blow the _Prospect_ open, and the pressure of water that could crush the boat flat.

 Percy looked up.
 They were passing 200 meters.